rontarrant/gtkDcoding/docs/_posts/2019-09-03-0067-mvc-xii-expander.md

 # 0067: The Expander

-Today’s widget example is similar to a `TreeView` with a `TreeStore` model, but is much simpler to use.
-Of course, if we want to use it to its full potential, it’ll take a bit more preparation, code-wise, but let’s start with the dead-simple version and go from there.
+Today’s widget example is similar to a `TreeView` with a `TreeStore` model, but with only two hierarchy levels, a parent with a single child.
+It's also much simpler to use, but if we want to use it to its full potential, we'll need to do more preparation, code-wise, but let’s start with the dead-simple version and go from there.

 ## A Simple Expander